Sunnyside, Houston: History

-As of January 2007, according to a Houston Chronicle article, Sunnyside has many issues with recreational drug use.
-Phencyclidine (PCP) is cited by the article as a drug popular in Sunnyside.
+As of January 2007, according to a Houston Chronicle article and according to residents who live(d) there, Sunnyside has many issues with recreational drug use.
+Marijuana, Opioids, Benzodiazepines or benzos, Methamphetamine or commonly known as ice, shards, crystal and/or glass, 3,4-Methylenedioxymethamphetamine or MDMA, Ecstasy, E-pills and/or tabs, diacetylmorphine or heroin or brown, Crack cocaine simply called hard or rock, Cocaine or powder,snow, and/or sugar, Phencyclidine (PCP) also known as shrewm or water, is cited by the article and surveys as a popular drug choice in Sunnyside which have flooded the streets and plagued the residents.

 On August 30, 2007, the Houston Chronicle published an article about a syphilis outbreak in Houston.
 Marlene McNeese-Ward, the Houston Health Department chief of HIV/STD and Viral Hepatitis Prevention, stated "We're really looking at Acres Homes especially, and Sunnyside, but there's not too many ZIP codes ... where we're not seeing any (cases)."

 The 2000s-2010s Great Recession further harmed Sunnyside particularly because many businesses had thin operating margins.

 In 2010 a zip code including much of the Sunnyside area had 118 registered sex offenders; it has the highest concentration of sex offenders of any zip code without facilities designed to house registered sex offenders.
 While some other Houston areas have higher concentrations of sex offenders than Sunnyside, those areas have specific facilities housing sex offenders.
 Travis McGee, the president of the Sunnyside Civic Association, said that the Sunnyside area was a "dumping field for anything that’s negative" and that he felt fear for area children.

 A 2013 NeighborhoodScout crime study that analyzed data from the Federal Bureau of Investigation (FBI) concluded that Sunnyside was #6 in its list of the 25 most dangerous neighborhoods in the United States.
 According to the ranking, every year each Sunnyside resident had a 1 in 11 chance of becoming a victim of crime, and the violent crime rate was 91.27 out of 1,000.

 In 2016 the Houston City Council established a tax increment reinvestment zone (TIRZ) in western Sunnyside.